Welcoming back our local museums and cultural destinations

 The County Theater

 The County Theater is a nonprofit, community-based movie theater that specializes in independent and foreign films, unique programming, and special events.
-The theater will remain closed through the end of 2020 as they complete their highly-anticipated expansion and restoration work.
+The theater has reopened following the completion of their highly-anticipated expansion and restoration work.

 Bucks County Civil War Museum